Kevin-Benny/3D-Graphics-designing-Autodesk/4_Kitchen/readme.md

-﻿Name: Kevin Benny

-USN no:1941028

-Date: 08/08/21

-Lab 4 : Working with color palette and layers.
+Working with color palette and layers.

 Basic Steps: